Chart Color Schemes

 Employment conditions in Oran Park rank among the top 10% of areas assessed nationally

-However, professional & technical services have limited presence, accounting for only 5.8% of employment compared to the regional average of 11.5%.
-The area appears to offer limited local employment opportunities, as indicated by Census data comparing working population and resident population.
-Between September 2024 and September 2025, employment levels increased by 5.3%, while labour force also grew by 5.3% with unemployment remaining largely unchanged.
-In contrast, Greater Sydney recorded employment growth of 2.1% during the same period.
-State-level data from NSW as of 25-Nov-25 shows employment contracted slightly by 0.03%, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Job and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Oran Park's current employment mix suggests local employment should increase by approximately 6.5% over five years and 13.5% over ten years, assuming no significant changes in population projections.
+However, professional & technical services have limited presence at 5.8%, compared to the regional level of 11.5%.
+The area appears to offer limited local employment opportunities based on Census data.
+Between September 2024 and September 2025, employment levels increased by 5.3% while unemployment remained essentially unchanged.
+Greater Sydney recorded employment growth of 2.1% during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion over five years and 13.7% over ten years.
+Applying these projections to Oran Park's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, assuming constant population growth for illustrative purposes.

 Frequently Asked Questions - Employment